 - 5.6 Since the credit crisis, there are several semi-nationalised banks in the UK with credit ratings which do not conform to the credit criteria usually used to identify banks which are of high credit worthiness.
 In particular, as they no longer are separate institutions in their own right, it is impossible for the rating agencies to assign them an individual rating for their stand alone financial strength.
-However, these institutions are now recipients of an F1 short term rating as they effectively take on the creditworthiness of the Government itself.
-That is deposits made with them are effectively being made to the Government; they have the highest ratings possible. - 5.7 The Commissioner's CFO will monitor credit ratings through the receipt of credit rating bulletins from the treasury management consultants at Capita Asset Services.
+However, these institutions are now recipients of an F2 short term rating as they effectively take on the creditworthiness of the Government itself.
+That is deposits made with them are effectively being made to the Government. - 5.7 The Commissioner's CFO will monitor credit ratings through the receipt of credit rating bulletins from the treasury management consultants at Capita Asset Services.
 Institutions that cease to meet the criteria above will immediately cease to be treated as specified investments. - 5.8 Non-specified investments are those that do not meet the criteria in 5.4 to 5.6 above.
-In determining which categories of non-specified investments may prudently be used, account will be taken of advice from the advisors, Capita, and, if investments are for 12 months or more, long-term credit ratings as determined by Fitch IBCA. - 5.8 So far, the following categories of investment have been identified as prudent for use.
-The table also shows a maximum proportion of the pool of investments that may be held in any one category:
+In determining which categories of non-specified investments may prudently be used, account will be taken of advice from the advisors, Capita, and, if investments are for 12 months or more, long-term credit ratings as determined by Fitch IBCA. - 5.9 So far, the following categories of investment have been identified as prudent for use.
+The table also shows the maximum value of investments that may be held:

-Category of investment Maximum for this category of investments as a proportion of total investments (at the time of making a new investment) Sterling deposits in excess of 364 days with Local Authorities and UK banks (where these are not "specified investments" as defined above).
-30%
+Category of investment Maximum value for this category of investments Sterling deposits in excess of 364 days with Local Authorities and UK banks (where these are not "specified investments" as defined above). £60m